 The radio must have the number programmed into it.
 Follow the instructions in your owner’s manual regarding how to program the MMSI into your specific radio.
 Be very careful when programming as most radios only offer one opportunity to reprogram with a new number.

-No, recreational boats under 65' operating in U.S. waters no longer require a VHF license.
+No, recreational boats under 65' only operating in U.S. waters no longer require a VHF license.

-While Canada is considered “international waters” which technically calls for an FCC Ship Station License, Canada is not enforcing US regulations.
-Canada also has de-licensed recreational boaters.
+While Canada is considered “international waters” which calls for an FCC Ship Station License, it is our understanding that Canada is not enforcing US regulations.
+Canada has also de-licensed recreational boaters.
+That does not mean they can not or will not require it if given reason to do so.
+If you proceed to operate in the shared waters without license you do so at your own risk.
 Under international treaties to which the US is a party, you are required to have an FCC license to transmit your radio in a foreign port.
 It is recommended for Mexico, Bahamas and the Caribbean etc. BoatUS and the GMDSS Task Force are working to have the FCC lift the rule for Canada and the Bahamas.
 Also, the U.S. & Canadian Coast Guard are working together to respond to any distresses in the border waters.

 No. The BoatUS MMSI numbers contain a country code and are to be used only for U.S. vessels.
 Alternatively, you may complete the form to obtain a Free MMSI through Industry Canada by going to: http://sd.ic.gc.ca/pls/engdoc_anon/sd_pages.mmsi_forms